chen-keinan/go-user-plugins/README.md

 # go-user-plugins

-go-user-plugins is an open source lib who perform action on user plugin generation from source ,load and invoke a plugin method.
+go-user-plugins is an open-source lib that act as user plugin generation from source , load and invoke a plugin method.

 * [Installation](#installation)